TO: Participating Employers

 Note that total amounts due do not preprint after expiration of your labor agreement.

 Your consideration of this information is appreciated.
-If you would like to institute one of these options, please contact the accounting supervisor in your Area Administrative Office.
+If you would like to institute one of these options, please contact the accounting supervisor in your Administrative Office.
 This Bulletin should be retained for future reference.